DEGJS/formMapper/README.md

 The form element to extract inputs from.

 #### selectorSettings
-Type: `Object`
+Type: `String`
 Default: `defaultElementSelectors`
-And object to specify element selectors.
+And string representing a comma-separated list of selectors to override any default element selectors.

 ## Browser Support
 formMapper depends on the following browser APIs: